 Her first book, Happy Inside: How to Harness the Power of Home for Health and Happiness (published April 2020), shares her philosophy on the relationship between our homes and our wellbeing.
 Her mission?
 To decode the often-confusing world of interior design and to empower us to be our best selves.

 She combines brand consultancy and writing with TV presenting.
-She is the lead judge on the new BBC series Interior Design Masters (now available globally on Netflix), as well as a co-presenter of Kevin McCloud's Grand Designs: House of the Year on Channel 4.
+She is the lead judge on BBC Two's Interior Design Masters series one and two, as well as a co-presenter of Kevin McCloud's Grand Designs: House of the Year on Channel 4.
 She has also presented Inside Out Homes, as well as joining The Great Interior Design Challenge as a guest judge.

 Michelle previously worked in architectural offices in both London and New York, where she lived for two years.
 She began her publishing career on the launch of Tate Art Magazine, followed by formative years at Blueprint Magazine, before being headhunted to join Ilse Crawford's ELLE Decoration.
 Two years later she founded her creative consultancy, MO:Studio, shuttling between bases in Los Angeles and London, while maintaining a connection to ELLE Decoration as its Editor-at-Large.